 Gamble’s Supreme Court appeal has drawn significant attention, with “friend of court” briefs opposing him filed by the Department of Justice and 36 states (arguing the exception to double jeopardy has been a useful part of American law for at least 170 years), and by multiple groups arguing that overturning the exception could handicap federal courts in fighting offenses which local officials might be reluctant to address.

 The Supreme Court has only infrequently written on the “dual sovereign” exception.
 It made an early appearance in 1922, in a unanimous decision (United States v.
 Lanza) which allowed federal prosecution of a bootlegger near Seattle who had earlier been fined under a state law outlawing liquor sales.

-In 1959, the Court upheld the exception in two cases, but two years ago, a 6-2 decision (Puerto Rico v.
+In 1959, the Court upheld the exception in two cases.
+Still, two years ago, a 6-2 decision (Puerto Rico v.
 Sanchez Valle) disallowed a Puerto Rican weapons and ammunition trafficking prosecution against a defendant who had faced similar federal charges, finding both courts essentially drew their authority from a single source.
 In dissenting, Justices Breyer and Sotomayor criticized the exception, and two more Justices (Ginsburg and Thomas) suggested it was time to re-examine it.

 Despite this record, at least four Justices approved taking Gamble’s appeal.
 Supreme Court observers of the recent oral argument believe it unlikely the Court will overturn the long-established “dual-sovereign” exception.
 This case relates to another SCOTUS case concerning how to define a violent felony for purposes of Armed Career Criminal Act sentencing enhancements.

 Published Dec 13, 2018 | Last Updated Oct 24, 2021 at 9:02 am